 Allie Grenon: Undergraduate Assistant

 Allie joined the lab as a research assistant in September 2013.
-She graduated the University of Michigan in April 2017 with a double major in Psychology and Spanish.
+She graduated from the University of Michigan in April 2017 with a double major in Psychology and Spanish.
 She is currently a Masters of Management student at the Ross School of Business.
-She enjoys learning about child development and public health while working in the lab.
+She enjoys learning about child development and public health.
 In her spare time, you will find her in the boxing ring, as she has won two collegiate national championship titles.

 Jennifer Proto: Research Assistant

-Jennifer is a first year graduate student at the University of Michigan’s School of Public Health, where she is studying epidemiology and health behavior and health education.
+Jennifer is a graduate student at the University of Michigan’s School of Public Health, where she is studying epidemiology and health behavior and health education.
 Jennifer worked in governmental public health settings after college, which sparked her interest in ways to address maternal and child health problems, especially breastfeeding practices.
-Jennifer is looking forward to continuing her studies at the School of Public Health so that she can learn to make a public health impact through the integration of program planning, surveillance, and evaluation.
+Jennifer enjoys her studies at the School of Public Health so that she can learn to make a public health impact through the integration of program planning, surveillance, and evaluation.